prithudasgupta/personal-website/README.md

-This is my portfolio website written in React.
+This is my portfolio website written in React. <br />
-The site is hosted on GitHub pages: https://prithudasgupta.github.io/personal-website/ Feel free to email me with any questions!
+The site is hosted on GitHub pages: https://prithudasgupta.github.io/personal-website/. <br />
+Feel free to email me with any questions!